chef/chef-web-docs/chef_master/source/install_dk.rst

 * ChefSpec

-ChefDK installs to ``/opt/chefdk/`` on macOS / Linux and ``C:\opscode\chefdk\`` on Windows, in order to avoid conflicts between these components and other applications that may be running on the target machine.
+ChefDK installs to ``/opt/chefdk/`` on macOS / Linux and ``C:\opscode\chefdk\`` on Windows.
+These file locations should help avoid interference between these components and other applications that may be running on the target machine.

 Install
 =====================================================